 There are things are more irritating than having a leaky tank.
-Most of us have experienced that moment where we realized our costly e-juice has leaked out of the tank, all over the mod and into the surrounding areas.
+Although many have issues with the SMOK TFV8 leaking, this can happen with any number of tanks.
+Most of us have experienced that moment where we realized our costly e-juice has leaked out of the tank, leaked all over the mod and spilled on our hands.
 It’s happened to almost all of us, but some can’t seem to stop the leak.
 Don’t worry, there are a number of ways to keep it at bay.
 Here are our top 10 simple solutions to stop your tank from leaking.

 1. Fill your tank properly

 The most common cause of leaks is also the most easily avoided.
 Tanks are built with a central airflow tube that runs through the main body of the tank up to the drip tip.
 That’s the chimney.
 Despite instruction leaflets warning against this, it’s common for vapers to accidentally get juice down this tube, leading to gurgling and leaking.
 Make sure you’re careful to avoid the chimney when you fill a tank.
 If juice does make it into this section, clean it out with a paper towel before vaping.
 And don’t overfill your tank.
 Leaving a small air pocket at the top creates a vacuum inside the tank, helping prevent e-liquid from leaking out.

 Worn or damaged O-rings are a common cause of leaks.
 Take apart your tank and examine the O-rings closely.
 If they are worn away, broken or simply not there, this means your tank’s air seal has been compromised.
 Thankfully O-rings are cheap and easy to buy — just make sure you get the correct size.